 INTRODUCTION TO FACULTY RESEARCH ETHICS COMMITTEES

-The Faculty REC will rountinely consider applications once funding has been secured (submitted to email@example.com).
-However, for researchers applying to RCUK, Horison 2020 or other large grants the Committee is willing to review funding applications to add value in terms of research ethics.
+The Faculty REC will routinely consider applications once funding has been secured.
+However, for researchers applying to RCUK, Horizon 2020 or other large grants the Committee is willing to review funding applications to add value in terms of research ethics.

 The Faculty of Engineering and Physical Sciences (EPS) Research Ethics Committee (REC) meets monthly to consider applications.